This tool is under constant review – your feedback will help us to improve it.

 Absolute inequality shows the magnitude of difference between subgroups of the population (most simply calculated by subtracting the value for one group from another), whereas relative inequality shows the proportional difference between subgroups (most simply calculated by dividing the value for one group by another).
 Eg If 30% of people smoke in Group A and 20% smoke in Group B then the absolute inequality between them is 10 percentage points and the relative inequality is 1.5, ie there are 1.5 times as many smokers in Group A as Group B.

 Both absolute and relative measures are important indicators of inequality.
 However, they can lead to differing conclusions about the direction of change in inequality over time, depending on the trajectory of the indicator overall.
-Eg Using the example above, if smoking prevalence in Group A reduces to 24% and in Group B it reduces to 15% then the absolute inequality between them has narrowed to nine percentage points.
-However, the relative inequality between them has increased to 1.6.
 Each measure has advantages and disadvantages, but used together they can provide a more complete picture of inequality.
+More information about absolute and relative inequality can be found in an explainer document here: https://fingertips.phe.org.uk/documents/Absolute%20and%20relative%20inequality%20explainer_OHID.pdf

 Why isn’t the slope index of inequality used for all deprivation based inequality measures?